Starship Troopers: Plot

-The novel opens with Rico aboard the corvette transport Rodger Young (named after real life Medal of Honor recipient Rodger Wilton Young), serving with the platoon known as "Rasczak's Roughnecks".
+The novel opens with Rico aboard the corvette transport Rodger Young (named after real life Medal of Honor recipient Rodger Young), serving with the platoon known as "Rasczak's Roughnecks".
 The platoon carries out a raid against a planetary colony held by Skinnies.
 The raid is relatively brief: the platoon lands on the planet, destroys its targets, and retreats, suffering two casualties in the process.
 One of them, Dizzy Flores, is rescued by Rico but dies while returning to orbit.
 The narrative then flashes back to Rico's graduation from high school.
 Rico and his best friend Carl are considering joining the Federal Service after graduation; Rico is hesitant, partly due to his father's attitude towards the military.
 Rico makes his decision after discovering that his classmate Carmen Ibañez also intends to enlist.

 Rico's choice is taken poorly by his parents, and he leaves with a sense of estrangement.
-He is assigned to the Mobile Infantry, and moves to Camp Arthur Currie (named for Arthur Currie who rose through the ranks to general in World War I) on the Canadian prairie for his training under Sergeant Charles Zim.
+He is assigned to the Mobile Infantry, and moves to Camp Arthur Currie (named for Sir Arthur Currie who rose through the ranks to command the Canadian Corps in World War I) on the Canadian prairie for his training under Sergeant Charles Zim.
 The training is extremely demanding.
 Rico receives combat training of all types, including simulated fights in armored suits.
 A fellow recruit is court-martialed, flogged, and dismissed for striking a drill instructor who was also his company commander.
 Rico himself is given five lashes for firing a rocket during a drill with armored suits and simulated nuclear weapons without ensuring that no friendlies were within the blast zone, which in combat would have resulted in the death of a fellow soldier.
 Another recruit, who murdered a baby girl after deserting the army, is hanged by his battalion after his arrest by civilian police.
 Disheartened, Rico thinks of resigning when he receives a letter from Jean Dubois, who taught Rico History and Moral Philosophy.
 Dubois reveals that he was once a lieutenant colonel in the Mobile Infantry, which gives Rico the motivation not to resign.
 After further training at another camp near Vancouver, Rico graduates with 187 others, of the 2,009 who had begun training in that regiment.